 Steps To Insert Image In Access Using OLE Object Fields

-Here we are using a table name tblEmployees and form name frmEmployees which is previously made.
+Here we are using a table name tblEmployees and a form name frmEmployees, which is previously made.

-1. Choose the table tblEmployees after then tap to the Design button.
+- Choose the table tblEmployees after that tap to the Design button.

 Now insert the OLE field into this tblEmployees table.